-General Fund: This fund is used to account for all financial transactions and resources except those required to be accounted for in another fund.
+General Fund: Fund used to account for all financial transactions and resources except those required to be accounted for in another fund.
 Revenues are derived primarily from property and other local taxes, State and Federal distributions, licenses, permits, charges for services, and interest income.
-A significant part of the general fund's revenues are transferred to other funds to finance the operations of the County Public Schools and the Regional Adult Detention Center.
+A significant part of the general fund's revenues is transferred to other funds to finance the operations of the County Public Schools and the Regional Adult Detention Center.